-Lesson Title: Creative Writing Theme: Writing Lesson Number: L4-L014 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Use an outline to plan a story.
-Write a story relevant to the topic with well-organised ideas.
-Use appropriate and relevant vocabulary when writing on a topic.
-Write a text with correct grammar, structure and spelling. tive writing outline on e end of lesson).
+Lesson Title: Creative Writing Theme: Writing Lesson Number: L4-L014 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Use an outline to plan a story.
+2. Write a story relevant to the topic with well-organised ideas.
+3. Use appropriate and relevant vocabulary when writing on a topic.
+4. Write a text with correct grammar, structure and spelling.
+Preparation Write the creative writing outline on the board (see end of lesson).

 - 1. When pupils sit the WASSCE English Language examination they are often asked to write an essay that illustrates a saying or an idiom.
 This is an example of creative writing. - 2.
 Invite pupils to share examples of common idioms or sayings.

-Examples: - The early bird catches the worm - A blessing in disguise - Better late than never - 3.
-Tell pupils that in today's lesson they will revise the features of creative writing and write their own text.
+- The early bird catches the worm

+- A blessing in disguise

+- Better late than never

+- 3. Tell pupils that in today's lesson they will revise the features of creative writing and write their own text.